Storer College: Founding

 Storer began in 1865 as a one-room elementary school, sponsored by New England Free Baptists and the Freedmen's Bureau.
 Its first class was 19 formerly enslaved children, described as "poorly clad, ill-kept, and undisciplined", who desperately needed the basic skills of reading, writing, and arithmetic.

 At a conference in 2015 honoring the 150th anniversary of Storer College, John Cuthbert, head of the West Virginia & Regional History Center, observed:

-Once slavery was ended in the United States and the education of Blacks was no longer prohibited, there was a "wild rush for the schools".
+Once slavery was ended in the United States and the education of blacks was no longer prohibited, there was a "wild rush for the schools".

-A $10,000 matching grant from John Storer led to the charter of "a school which might eventually become a College, to be in located in one of the Southern States, at which youth could be educated without distinction of race or color".
+A $10,000 matching grant from John Storer, a philanthropist from Maine, led to the charter of "a school which might eventually become a College, to be in located in one of the Southern States, at which youth could be educated without distinction of race or color".
 Though called a college from the beginning, it was a normal school until into the twentieth century, providing high school-level instruction to future primary school teachers.
 It also is not "historically black" in the usual sense.
-The student body was overwhelmingly Black, and in the 1910 advertisement reproduced at right it describes itself as "for Colored students", but there were some white students.
+The student body was overwhelmingly black, and in the 1910 advertisement reproduced at right it describes itself as "for Colored students", but there were some white students.
 It was also ahead of its time in that it accepted both male and female students, which then was unusual.

 The Free Baptists called Storer their greatest success.
 The U.S. Congress turned over to it four buildings that had been used for housing at the former Harpers Ferry National Armory.
 The school gradually expanded its offerings, adding a traditional or "collegiate" high school, an industrial division, then junior college classes, and finally four-year programs.
 The College built additional buildings.
 Until 1891, when the state West Virginia Colored Institute opened, it was the only college in West Virginia that accepted non-white students.